Efesto/presentations/elixir_kci/markdown.md

 > "Elixir is a functional language"

-* Adopts a functional paradigm - "Data is immutable".
+* Adopts a functional paradigm, which involves immutable data.
-* Functional means less complexity than other commonly used paradigms.
+* Practically means less complexity and less "side effects" compared to other commonly used paradigms.
+* One of the main differences with Ruby in terms of usability.​

 Note: Being functional is one of the characteristics that differentiates Elixir from Ruby (doesn't mean that "it functions") I'll not go in the topic of comparing the different programming language paradigms in this presentation.